ashish-gehani/Trimmer/docs/test.md

 In this test case, we are checking whether "temp" is annotated by Trimmer annotation pass or not.
 If yes, then the test case passes else it fails.

-To include additional test cases as part of all the test cases, modify tests.txt in test/scripts.
-In tests.txt, we mention start number and end number of test cases in each subdirectory in test/src.